 Operations managers must know how to comply with all basic fundamentals, because this is the key to production success.
 It is important to ensure the accuracy of inventory data, BOMs, and other general tasks to achieve the desired results.

-Variance of processes has to be encouraged, because if managed properly, differences can be a source of creativity.
+The variance of processes need to encouraged, because if managed properly, differences can be a source of creativity.

-Sometimes, problems will still arise even when the best efforts have been made.
-Managers need to find the root cause of the problem so that they won’t get worse.
+Sometimes, problems will still arise even when the best efforts have done.
+Managers need to find the root cause of the problem so that it won’t get worse.

 Employee morale can be a major driver of company growth.
 Managers must be able to inspire their subordinates to be passionate at work.

 No one wants to work with an aggressive know-it-all.
 Thus, it’s important for operations managers to position themselves as ordinary people who don’t know everything and can also make mistakes.

 Everyone in the company must learn to adapt to market changes.
 This includes understanding customers, target clients, and what they want.

 The Importance of Operations Management

 It is no exaggeration to state that all aspects of a business depend on operations management.
-It has the capacity to plan, direct and encourage the manufacturing of goods and services.
-To be able to compete in an ever-changing market, operations managers must be able to work efficiently and productively to maximize profits, which are the main determinants of business survival.
+It can plan, direct and encourage the manufacturing of goods and services.
+To be able to compete in an ever-changing market.
+Then, the operations managers need to work efficiently and productively to maximize profits which are the main determinants of business survival.

 Operations management can influence customer service, product and service quality, proper functional methodologies, competitiveness in the market, technological advances, and profitability.
 Failure to manage the company’s operations will cause significant losses for the business.